zevv/npeg/README.md

 Note: This is an experimental feature, the implementation or API might change in the future.
 I'm also looking for a better name for this feature.

-Npeg parsers can be instantiated as generics which allows passing of a variable of a specific type to the `match()` function, this value is then available inside code blocks as the variable named `userdata`.
+NPeg parsers can be instantiated as generics which allows passing of a variable of a specific type to the `match()` function, this value is then available inside code blocks as the variable named `userdata`.
 This mitigates the need for global variables for storing data in access captures.